martiniro/powershell/README.md

-# powershell
+# PowerShell home scripts
-# Here will be personal projects as a hobby.
+## Here will be personal projects as a hobby